About the live stream

 The full video of the training will be available after the event on the Gallery page.

 The online training was developed for companies where cybersecurity is not the key business activity and which seek to develop the skills of their internal team of specialists.
-Training would not be relevant for expert cybersecurity organisations.
+Training would not be relevant for expert cybersecurity organizations.
 We invite representatives of cybersecurity companies to watch the live stream.

 About the technical training